-I am pleased to submit to you the enclosed sixth annual report on the Department of Sanitation's alternative fuel program, as required by Local Law 38 of 2005 and Section 24-163.2 of the Administrative Code.
+I am pleased to submit to you the enclosed fifth annual report on the Department of Sanitation's alternative fuel program, as required by Local Law 38 of 2005 and Section 24-163.2 of the Administrative Code.

 I am particularly proud to report that the Department's fleet is now among the cleanest and "greenest" in the world.
-Since 2005 we have reduced our fleet's overall particulate matter (PM) emissions by 85%, and cut Nitrogen Oxide (NOx) emissions by 50%.
+Since 2005 we have reduced our fleet's overall particulate matter (PM) emissions by 80%, and cut Nitrogen Oxide (NOx) emissions by 50%.
 In fact, the new DSNY trucks delivered since late 2006 meet PM emissions standards that are 98% cleaner than the unregulated diesels of old, and are as clean as trucks fueled by natural gas.
 Similarly, the new trucks delivered this year meet the 2010 NOx standard that is 98% cleaner than the old diesels.
-In addition, all diesel fuel used by the Department is ultra-low sulfur diesel (ULSD), with a maximum of just 15 parts per million (ppm) of sulfur, compared to the 2500 ppm of sulfur fuel that was the average content of highway fuel prior to 1993.
-The use of ULSD enables DSNY to implement our highly effective emissions retrofit program for pre-2007 model year trucks with best available retrofit technology (BART) such as diesel particulate filters.
+In addition, all diesel fuel is ultra-low sulfur diesel (ULSD), with a maximum of just 15 parts per million (ppm) of sulfur, compared to the 2500 ppm of sulfur fuel that was the average content of highway fuel prior to 1993.
+The use of ULSD enables DSNY to implement our highly effective emissions retrofit program for pre-2007 model year trucks with best available retrofit technology (BART) such as diesel particulate filters, with complete fleet coverage on track for July 2012.

-In an effort to further lower fleet emissions, including greenhouse gases, the Department currently uses B20 (20% Biodiesel made of soybeans) for its trucks in two districts, and we are currently looking into expanding the pilot study to 12 more districts in CY 2012, for a total of 14 districts.
-The Department uses B5 (5% Biodiesel) for all of its diesel trucks in the remaining districts.
+In an effort to further lower fleet emissions, including greenhouse gases, the Department currently uses B20 (20% Biodiesel made of soybeans) for its trucks in two districts, and B5 (5% Biodiesel) for all of its diesel trucks in the remaining districts.

-In addition, we have 21 compressed natural gas (CNG)-powered street sweepers, 20 CNG-powered collection trucks, 254 light-duty vehicles powered by E85 ethanol, 650 light-duty vehicles that are hybrid-electric, five hybrid-hydraulic diesel collection trucks, one CNG-powered hybrid-hydraulic collection truck, and five hybrid-electric diesel collection trucks, and seven hybrid-electric street sweepers.
-As all of DSNY's diesel street sweepers now have BART retrofits or equivalent, CNG-fueled street sweepers offer minimal emissions advantages over our Clean Diesel sweeper fleet.
+In addition, we have 25 compressed natural gas (CNG)-powered street sweepers, 22 CNG-powered collection trucks, 296 light-duty vehicles powered by E85 ethanol, 530 light-duty vehicles that are hybrid-electric, two hybrid-hydraulic diesel collection trucks, and three hybrid-electric diesel collection trucks.
+As all of DSNY's diesel street sweepers now have BART retrofits or equivalent, CNG-fueled street sweepers offer minimal advantages over our Clean Diesel sweeper fleet.